TobasFlightControl/tobas/README.md

 and if you are using an Xserver, leave "Native opengl" option unchecked.
 This however will force the system to work on CPU, but that's what we have for now. \
 cf. [Robot meshes not visible in rviz [Windows11, WSL2]](https://answers.ros.org/question/394135/robot-meshes-not-visible-in-rviz-windows11-wsl2/)

+### Unstable takeoff

+1. Have the sensors, ADC, and ESC been calibrated?
+1. There might be a large discrepancy between the model and the actual drone.
+   - The position of the center of gravity.
+   - Sensor positions.
+   - Motor mounting angles.
+   - Is the inertia tensor defined in the NWU coordinate system?
+1. Increase the takeoff speed and/or the gain in the vertical direction to rise quickly.
+1. Increase the intensity of the attitude control.
+   - Increase the attitude weight.
+   - Reduce the decay time constant of the attitude error.